Affiliate links on Android Authority may earn us a commission. Learn more.

 The OnePlus 11 is a return to the 'Flagship Killer' ethos that made the brand exciting in the first place, but it brings with it some nasty old habits.

 The OnePlus 11’s aggressive pricing puts it up against a different class of smartphone than its now-defunct Pro line, though it still comes up against some tough competition.
-It’s more affordable than some flagships like the Samsung Galaxy S23 ($799.99 at Samsung), yet costs more than the all-around-excellent Google Pixel 7 ($199 at Mint Mobile).
+It’s more affordable than some flagships like the Samsung Galaxy S23 ($799 at Amazon), yet costs more than the all-around-excellent Google Pixel 7 ($545 at Amazon).
 Google’s flagship brings wireless charging to the table and a full IP68 rating, and it’s tough to top the light, smooth Pixel UI or the search giant’s superb cameras.
 The Galaxy S23 also offers wireless charging and a well-rounded triple camera system, even if it doesn’t come close in terms of charging speed.

 Top OnePlus 11 questions and answers